ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 Finally, we now have a new list of times that we can plot.
 When we call plt.plot() this time, we are going to supply *two* arguments: an x series (datetimes) and a y series (pressure).

+Add the above code into to your script after the data loading lines, then run the script again.
+(Make sure you still have a plt.savefig() call at the end).

+We can also add a few extra matplotlib functions to tidy up our plot:

 ##### 7. (Optional) It will probably look nice if the x-labels are rotated slightly so that the times don't overlap.
 We can do this by setting the `rotation` argument in the `plt.xticks()` function.

 ##### 8. To tidy up the axes, and scale them correctly, we can add a call to `plt.tight_layout()` just before we save the figure.

-Add the above code into to your script after the data loading lines, then run the script again.
-(Make sure you still have a plt.savefig() call at the end).

-The final script should look like this:
+The final script should look now look like this:

 ```python
 import pandas as pd